platypus-ucsd/platypus-ucsd.github.io/docs/syllabus.markdown

 <br>

-## Nov 10.
-What is Marxism?
+## What is Marxism?
 II.
 Revolution in 1848

 * **Marx**, [Address to the Central Committee of the Communist League](http://www.marxists.org/archive/marx/works/1847/communist-league/1850-ad1.htm) (1850)
 * **Marx**, [Class struggle and mode of production](https://www.marxists.org/archive/marx/works/1852/letters/52_03_05-ab.htm) (letter to Weydemeyer, 1852), pp. 218–220